langdoc/KSCTC/README.md

 - Data marked as "bound" must not be re-published or shared in any way outside this project because copyright applies.
 These data can, however, be analysed and processed by project collaborators.
 - Data marked as "acad" are under copyright and not made freely available via the present repository .
 But they can be used under an academic license, which is handled by the [Language Bank of Finland](https://www.kielipankki.fi/language-bank/).
 - Data marked as "fair" are technically also under copyright.
 But the nature of these texts (especially Lord's Prayer), their earlier distribution, or other reasons allow their use as open corpus data in research, in our opinion.
-- Data marked as "free" are either in the Open Domain (old publications) or do not meet the threshold of originality (book imprints, title pages, etc.).
+- Data marked as "free" are either in the Open Domain or do not meet the threshold of originality (book imprints, title pages, etc.).

 ## TODO